 However, contracts are still important when working with a project involving a lot of money and time.
 In addition to normal conditions such as rate, deadline, and payment method, it should clearly mention details about revisions, cancellation, confidentiality, and copyright.
 Contracts should be signed by both parties.
 A sample of the translation contract can be found on American Translator Associations.
 Although it is outdated, it still gives you a good idea on what should be written on the contract.

-Instead of the paying per word model for translation, translators in Thailand tend to use the pay-per-page model.
+Instead of the paying per word model for translation, translation services in Thailand tend to use the pay-per-page model.
 This is especially true for translating from Thai to English.
 One main reason is that word count tool is not that accurate in counting Thai words which results in more words and characters than what they should be.
 In addition, it is easier to calculate translation fee through the pay-per-page model when a file comes in pdf format because of the difficulty in counting words.

 Even with the pay-per-page model, the number of words on each page still matters.
 Each translator has their own way of defining “page” by specifying page and font formatting.
 The most common one would be 12px Time News Roman font with 1.5 spacing in English and 16px Angsana font in Thai.
 It results to around 1,800 characters or 400 words per page.
 However, some translators give a definition of page being around 250 or 300 words.